AlexandreBrown/GraphCreator/README.md

 # Graph Creator
-A basic graph creation tool that can generate graphs with a configurable number of vertices and edges.
+A basic graph creation tool that can generate a graph with a configurable number of vertices and edges.
 ## Supported output formats
 - **DOT** : https://en.wikipedia.org/wiki/DOT_(graph_description_language)
 - **TP2**